satyajit5988/BritAPIAutomate/Readme.md

-# Code Repositiory -
+# Code Repository -

 __https://github.com/satyajit5988/BritAPIAutomate__

 # Python Packages Required To Run The Tests -

-The project root location contains the __requirment.txt__ file which lists all the packages required to run the test after cloning the repositiory in the local system.
+The project root location contains the __requirement.txt__ file which lists all the packages required to run the test after cloning the repository in the local system.
 Base python version is __3.13.XX__.

 Few of the major libraries that are used in this project are: